-As a result of the negotiated rulemaking process which followed the signing into law the 1998 amendments to 20 U.S.C.
+As a result of the negotiated rulemaking process which followed the signing into law, the 1998 amendments to 20 U.S.C.
 Section 1092 (f), clarification was given to those considered to be campus security authorities.
-Campus "Pastoral Counselors" and Campus "Professional Counselors," when acting as such, are not considered to be a campus security authority (CSA) and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
+Campus "Pastoral Counselors" and Campus "Professional Counselors," when acting as such are not considered to be a campus security authority (CSA) and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
+The University makes it a practice for professional counselors to encourage crime victims to report their victimization to university police.
 The rulemaking committee defines counselors as: